 4. Entrapment Defense

 This defense won't be successful if the judge or jury believes you were predisposed to committing the crime, however.
-So even if an undercover officer offered to sell you illegal drugs, if you have a history of drug use, then an entrapment defense isn't likely to be successful.
+So even if an undercover officer offered to sell you illegal drugs, if you have a history of drug use, an entrapment defense is unlikely to be successful.

 Get Legal Help Defending Yourself Against a Criminal Charge

 Defending yourself against a criminal charge has many facets.
-No one individual can understand the full ramifications of every charge and every defense to a criminal case without a good criminal defense attorney.
-So if you're being investigated or charged with a crime, you'd be wise to seek out a local criminal defense attorney as soon as possible.
+No one individual can understand the full ramifications of every charge and every defense in a criminal case without an experienced criminal defense lawyer.
+If you're being investigated or you've been charged with a crime, it would be wise to seek out the law office of an experienced criminal defense attorney for legal advice.
+An attorney can help you understand your legal rights and the legal defenses available to you.